Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 ## NEXAH in 20 Seconds

-NEXAH is a minimal kernel for navigating complex systems.
+NEXAH is a minimal kernel for navigating regime landscapes in complex systems.

 Instead of treating systems purely as simulation environments, NEXAH transforms system structure into **navigable regime landscapes**: